You are here

 It is easy to think that if you train harder, longer and more frequently you will get stronger, faster, etc.

 While we hear about the importance of core strengthening, I like to think about it as core conditioning.
+By conditioning I mean correcting muscle imbalances; strengthening the weak areas, creating flexibility and increased range of motion in tight areas; balancing strength and mobility.

 In my opinion, the best workout is one that provides functional strength.
 One that trains your body to pull, push, balance, hop, step, twist, bend, reach -- all the things that we do in our daily activities and sports.